iamseth/oracledb_exporter/README.md

 - oracledb_resource_current_utilization
 - oracledb_resource_limit_value

-# Installation
+## Installation

-## Docker
+### Docker / Podman

-You can run via Docker using an existing image.
+You can run via Docker/Podman using an existing image.
 Since version 0.4, the images are available on the github registry.

 Here an example to retrieve the version 0.5.0: